malzariey/filament-lexical-editor/README.md

 # Styling

-If you're [building a custom Filament theme](https://filamentphp.com/docs/2.x/admin/appearance#building-themes), you need one more step to make the calendar theme match your custom theme.
+If you're [building a custom Filament theme](https://filamentphp.com/docs/2.x/admin/appearance#building-themes), you need one more step to make the editor theme match your custom theme.

 Add this line to your `resources/css/{panel_name}/theme.css` file.